This article introduces my Getting Things Done (GTD) system, adapted for use with Apple Reminders.

 Collecting Inbox

-The core of GTD is to free up mental space by capturing everything and organize planning later.
+The core of GTD is to free up mental space by capturing everything and organise planning later.
 What to put in the inbox includes anything coming to mind: tasks, to-dos, goals, reminders, events, schedules, short notes.

 When collecting them, keep the following in mind:

 - Keep it simple and straightforward: Enter all information directly in the text area.
 Do not overthink or refine the description.
-Use simple language that provides just enough context for later organization.
+Use simple language that provides just enough context for later organisation.
 Do not add metadata such as tags, priority, even date/time; instead, if you do need them in case forgotten, include those details in the text itself.
-Do not organize anything at this stage—that comes later in Section 3.
+Do not organise anything at this stage—that comes later in Section 3.

 - Only refine for today: Only carefully refine the details of the entry if it involves something that must happen today.
 If you don’t have time, simply set a reminder.
 (This is because the inbox is only processed once a day, so it’s important to ensure nothing urgent is missed.)